 A business management degree can provide those skills, and earning this degree can increase your job opportunities and salary potential.
-The study of business management provides a broad education in business management practices and can be pursued on its own or with more a specialized area of study such as finance, accounting or marketing.
+The study of business management provides a broad education in business management practices and can be pursued on its own or with more a specialized area of study with concentrations such as finance, entrepreneurship, management and accounting or marketing.

-The Faculty of Hospitality, Leisure and Sport Management
+The Faculty of Hospitality, Recreation and Sport Management